-Click below to submit an application to host a Bike East Bay class at your your business, school, or other community center.
+Click below to submit an application to host a Bike East Bay class at your business, school, or other community center.

-These free classes are funded through grants and support from the Alameda County Transportation Commission, the City of Oakland, the City of Oakland, Spare the Air Youth, BART, UC Berkeley, the City of Oakland, the City of Alameda, the City of Lafayette, and GoBike.
+These free classes are funded through grants and support from the Alameda County Transportation Commission, the City of Oakland, the City of Oakland, Spare the Air Youth, Kaiser Permanente, UC Berkeley, Bay Wheels, and Sports Basement.